Department of Mathematics and Statistics

 College Geometry

-MATake one Mathematics or Statistics Elective (200 level or higher) 23
+MATake one Mathematics or Statistics Elective (numbered 212 or higher)3

 Total Credits33-35